Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/principles/_index.md

 **Implications**

 - Code developed is [shared on GitHub](https://github.com/Altinn/altinn-studio).
 [See License](https://github.com/Altinn/altinn-studio/blob/master/LICENSE.md).
-- We have our [backlog](https://github.com/Altinn/altinn-studio/issues) on Github.
+- We also have our [backlog](https://github.com/Altinn/altinn-studio/issues) on GitHub.
 - Can't use closed source products in the platform
 - Can't use products with licensing limiting use and modifications
-- Others can reuse and modify our components and solutions
+- Others can easily reuse, modify and improve our components and solutions

 ## Web Standards